johnzeng/vimhome/README.md

 - `<C-l>` in insert mode or normal mode to close preview window
 - J (Shift + j)in normal mode to show all bookmarks and input a key for it to jump to it.
 - `<leader>d` to begin a delete that will cut to black whole register (like `<leader>dd` will delete a line, and you won't get it again even if you us `p` command)
-- `<F11>` to trans content in vim to binary viewer (if you press multiple time, it will trans the binary code to the "binary code 's binary code", intersting ha?)
-- `<F12>` to turn the binary veiw back(same as F11, pressing multiple time will do some strange thing)
 - `<F2>` to save a session in the current directory
 - `<F4>` Toggle the tagbar (this will need ctags support, and it must be exuberant ctags🙃)